gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 #### how do i communicate between threads while keeping it in real time?

-the nucleo f303re has a single ARM Cortex M4 core, so if we want to use multiple threads we are going to need an os. thats where FreeRtos steps in, FreeRtos (or Free Real time operating system) provides a cross-platfrom operating system with threading capabilities. which allowes us too make multiple threads while the kernal keeps the system running at 'real-time'.
+the nucleo f303re has a single ARM Cortex M4 core, so if we want to use multiple threads we are going to need an os. thats where FreeRtos steps in, FreeRtos (or Free Real time operating system) provides a cross-platform operating system with threading capabilities. which allows us too make multiple threads while the kernel keeps the system running at 'real-time'.

-to communicate between threads we can use one of freeRtos' features called a messageQueue, you are able to push messages to the queue from one thread while another thread is able to pop them while the kernal keeps everything running.
+to communicate between threads we can use one of freeRtos' features called a messageQueue, you are able to push messages to the queue from one thread while another thread is able to pop them while the kernel keeps everything running.

-#### deepdive
+### deep-dive

-##### pwm output control
+#### pwm output control

 to produce a pwm signal on the nucleo we need to use a timer.
 the nucleo has multiple timers: